epics-base/ci-scripts/README.md

 EPICS Base (slug: `base`) will always be a dependency and will be added and compiled first.
 The other dependencies are added and compiled in the order they are defined in `MODULES`.
+Modules needed only for specific jobs (e.g., on specific architectures) can be added in the main configuration file by setting `ADD_MODULES` for the specific job(s).

 `REPOOWNER=<name>` sets the default GitHub owner (or organization) for all dependency modules.
 Useful if you want to compile against a complete set